 Loan Period and Renewals

 The loan period, usually one month, is set by the lending library.
-RENEWAL REQUESTS MUST BE MADE THREE DAYS BEFORE THE DUE DATE.
-The lending library must be contacted for permission.
+Renewal requests must be made three days before the due date, so that the lending library can be contacted to request renewal permission.
 Items may be renewed once.

 Click on one of the following links to send an electronic inter-library request form: